6 fun facts you didn’t know about corals

 #6 White coral is stressed coral (and that’s not fun)

 Photo: Coral bleaching by Ethan Daniels

 White coral might look beautiful to some, but it’s very bad news.
 As we mentioned before, coral depend on microorganisms to get 90% of their food.
 When there’s drastic changes in temperature, light and nutrients (through pollution and runoff), algae don’t find their coral home that cozy anymore and abandon it.
 After they leave, corals lose their colour and the free food given by the algae, turning very pale!
 While bleached does not mean it’s dead, if the situation is not resolved quickly, the coral does eventually die from disease or lack of food.

-Worryingly, 93% of the Great Barrier Reef was hit by the most recent global coral bleaching event in 2016, reminding us of the fragility of these unique animals.
+Worryingly, the Great Barrier Reef has been hit by 3 coral bleaching events in the past 5 years, reminding us of the fragility of these unique animals.

-Do you want to help them?
-Check out the work we do with Reefcheck and Biosphere Expeditions to conserve them in the Maldives.
-Since 2011 we’ve trained over 50 Maldivian citizens to find solutions to bleaching events.
+Check out the work we do with Reefcheck and Biosphere Expeditions to conserve them in the Maldives

 Actions you can take

 Offshore wind turbines supply enough electricity to power 3 million homes

 Over the last century, we have lost around 90% of the biggest predatory oceanic fish, such as tuna, swordfish and sharks